Dr-Monkey/CTFd/README.md

 '''

-<Basic Calculation.py> - It is very easy python code to know What is MOD and its symbolize is %
+<https://github.com/Dr-Monkey/Python/blob/master/Basic%20Calculation.py> - It is very easy python code to know What is MOD and its symbolize is %

-Eat bzip.py  - Python's code to encrypt about the bzip.
+<https://github.com/Dr-Monkey/Python/blob/master/Eat%20bzip.py>  - Python's code to encrypt about the bzip.